oceanbluesky/MarsArt/README.md

 ##Research Station
-Initial decade of expansion from InstaBase to a city nucleus
+Initial decade of expansion from InstaBase to city nucleus